renovatebot/renovate/docs/usage/configuration-options.md

 ## bbUseDevelopmentBranch

-By default, Renovate will use the repositories `main branch`.
+By default, Renovate will use a repository's "main branch" (typically called `main` or `master`) as the "default branch".

 Configuring this to `true` means that Renovate will detect and use the Bitbucket [development branch](https://support.atlassian.com/bitbucket-cloud/docs/branch-a-repository/#The-branching-model) as defined by the repository's branching model.

-If the "development branch" is configured but the branch itself does not exist (e.g. it was deleted), Renovate will fall back to using the repository's default branch.
+If the "development branch" is configured but the branch itself does not exist (e.g. it was deleted), Renovate will fall back to using the repository's "main branch".

 ## branchConcurrentLimit